Rice University logo

 OVERVIEW

-This course introduces teachers (inservice or preservice) to the fundamentals of astronomical hardware and software, including telescopes, binoculars, sky software, spectroscopy, digital cameras, movie-making, CCD imagery, planetariums, etc. For 2023 there will be a special focus on solar and eclipse observing techniques and activities.
+This course introduces teachers (inservice or preservice) to the fundamentals of astronomical hardware and software, including telescopes, binoculars, sky software, spectroscopy, digital cameras, movie-making, CCD imagery, planetariums, etc. For 2025 there will be a special focus on creating educational material using "OpenSpace" software, taught by Adjunct Professor Carolyn Sumners.
+Schedules will be coordinated with her.

 LEARNING GOALS